 I'm a Professor of Philosophy at the University of Groningen in the Netherlands.
+I previously taught at the University of Reading in the UK, and before that I was a research fellow at Fitzwilliam College, Cambridge, UK.
 My main research interest is metaethics.

 My University page.

-In my recent book Unbelievable Errors, I defend an error theory about all normative judgements, I argue that we cannot believe this theory, and I argue that this makes the theory more likely to be true.
+In my book Unbelievable Errors I defend an error theory about all normative judgements, I argue that we cannot believe this theory, and I argue that this makes the theory more likely to be true.

 The book on OUP's website.